(tes tos' ter one)

 - mood changes including depression, anxiety, or becoming suicidal (thinking about harming or killing oneself or planning or trying to do so)

-Testosterone injection may cause a decrease in the number of sperm (male reproductive cells) produced, especially if it is used at high doses.
+Testosterone may cause a decrease in the number of sperm (male reproductive cells) produced, especially if it is used at high doses.
 Talk to your doctor about the risks of using this medication if you are a man and would like to have children.

 Testosterone may increase the risk of developing prostate cancer.
 Talk to your doctor about the risks of receiving this medication.